mwiesmueller/node-poeditor/README.md

 const token = 'abcdef';
 const id = 1234;
 cosnt obj = {
-  name: 'Martin Wiesmüller',  // Required: Set the name of the contributor
+  name: 'Mister cool',  // Required: Set the name of the contributor
-  email: 'm.wiesmueller@werbasinnotec.com', // Required: Set the email of the contributor
+  email: 'email@example.com', // Required: Set the email of the contributor
   language: 'de', // Set the language for the contributor
   admin: '1' // Set it to `1` when you like that the contributor is an administrator }